 - The ADC seems to be always connected.
 So leakage current for GP1, GP2 and GP3 is greater than for GP0.
 Think of it as a very weak pull-down resistor on these pins. - This library does not work with password protected devices.
-You cannot use it to set or clear MCP2221's Flash password. - Changing VID/PID not supported. - Maximum length for single I2C read or write operations is 65535 bytes.
+You cannot use it to set or clear MCP2221's Flash password. - Changing VID/PID not supported. - Maximum length for single I2C read or write operations is 65535 bytes. - Regardless of the output frequency, MCP2221(A)'s clock output has glitch every 1ms.

-2.5.2 Software Bugs
+2.6.2 Software Bugs